Updated: 8/21/2018 | August 21st, 2018

 Unfortunately I learned this the hard way after someone grabbed me in the dark as I walked along a dirt path in Nepal.
 The local police and my guesthouse owner were both bewildered, saying that kind of thing never happens there.
 Well, it turns out that it does, and I made sure never to be alone at night thereafter in Nepal, and now I make sure to not walk alone late at night.

-In addition, be sure to take photos of everything you’re traveling with and upload them to a cloud server.
+I also recommend taking photos of electronics you are traveling with and uploading them to a cloud server.
 This will help prove you owned the item in case you need to make a travel insurance claim.

 Look up the local emergency number online before you depart or ask the staff at the front desk wherever you’re staying.
+There are also apps, like TripWhistle, that provide emergency numbers from all over the world.
 Of course, the best-case scenario is that you never have to use it, but it’s always smart to be prepared in case you do need it.

 Make sure someone (a friend, family member, or fellow traveler) knows your itinerary and where you should be at any given time.
 Try not to go off the grid completely or for long periods of time, especially if you have worried parents back home.
 If you do change your plans — because it’s bound to happen sometime — don’t forget to let someone know.
 Internet cafes are generally easy to find, and many countries have inexpensive SIM cards ($20 or less) that will help you keep in touch if you have an unlocked phone.
 Besides, if you’re on the move, having Internet access for booking travel arrangements and finding directions is often a godsend.